SuperOfficeDocs/superoffice-docs/docs/video-meeting/webex/uninstall.md

 ---
+title: Uninstall
-title: uninstall_webex
+uid: uninstall_webex
 description: How to uninstall video provider
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

 # How to uninstall the Webex video provider

 Uninstalling the Webex video meeting service:

-1. Login to your Webex account and navigate to Cisco Webex admin page at [admin.webex.com][1]
+1. Log in to your Webex account and navigate to the Cisco Webex admin page at [admin.webex.com][1]
-2. Open Apps, and go to **Integrations** tab.
+2. Open Apps, and go to the **Integrations** tab.
 3. Remove the **SuperOffice CRM** app from the Cisco app store.

 <!-- Referenced links -->